mmphego/mmphego.github.io/_posts/2026-03-05-Running-Google-ADK-Agents-on-AWS-Bedrock-via-LiteLLM.md

 ---
 layout: post
-title: "Running Google ADK Agents on AWS Bedrock via LiteLLM in Prod: A Practical Guide to the Gotchas"
+title: "Running Google ADK Agents on AWS Bedrock via LiteLLM in Production: A Practical Guide to the Gotchas"
 date: 2026-03-05 22:20:00.000000000 +02:00
 tags:
 - Google ADK